Benedict Akwuegbu

 Benedict Akwuegbu (born 3 November 1974) is a retired Nigerian football striker.

-He played for Nigerian national football team and was a 2002 FIFA World Cup participant.
+He played for the Nigerian national football team and was a 2002 FIFA World Cup participant.

 Club career

 Early career

 Akwuegbu started his career at the age of 15 in Nigeria before moving to French outfit RC Lens at the age of 17.
 Then he spent five years in Belgium with KRC Harelbeke, KSV Waregem, KVK Tienen.
 Austrian side Grazer AK signed him after the 1998 season.

 Grazer AK

 Grazer AK won the Austrian Cup and Austrian Supercup in 2000 and 2002 and the league title in 2004 with his good performance.
 He won the Best Foreign Player and nicknamed "Austrian Bomber" by the press.
 He played in 20 European games as he scored 12 including some remarkable goals.
 He attracted several Bundesliga clubs like Hamburger SV and 1.
 FC Kaiserslautern.
 However Grazer AK refused the offer from Kaiserslautern.